kayman233/mychain/docs/run-contracts.md

 mychaind q tx <insert_txhash>
 ```
-In last attributes(before raw_log), key: contract_addr is the address.
-To export it:
+In last attributes of the last event `account_registered`(above raw_log), `key: contract_addr` is the address.
+To export it (if you follow the file, then the address should be the same as here):
 ```
 export ACCOUNT_ADDR=cosmos1mssg28kaflv6g25phn7ncv25ygtky0najzqvjl0cay8fg95ry3ls5ny649
 ```

-Also change address in testing/*.json files
+Also change contract address in `testing/*.json` files

 ### View state of the account
 ```